Bug #22301

 History

-#1 Updated by He Xi Yeo 21 days ago
+#1 Updated by He Xi Yeo about 1 month ago

 Added more rigid jailbreak detection.

-#2 Updated by yap chekying 13 days ago
+#2 Updated by yap chekying about 1 month ago

-#3 Updated by yap chekying 11 days ago
+#3 Updated by yap chekying about 1 month ago

 • Status changed from Pending UAT to Pending PROD

-#4 Updated by yap chekying 11 days ago
+#4 Updated by yap chekying about 1 month ago

 Need to add the appcamo framework into the source code in next release.